Daniel Taradash: Early years

 Daniel Taradash was born to a Jewish family in Kentucky and raised in Chicago and Miami Beach.
 He attended Harvard University, where he met his future producing partner Jules Blaustein.
 He graduated with a law degree and passed the New York State bar.
 But when his play The Mercy won the 1938 Bureau of New Plays contest (the two previous winners were Arthur Miller and Tennessee Williams), a career in theater was launched.
 He moved to Hollywood, where he worked as a scripter.
 His first assignment was as one of four credited writers on the screen version of Clifford Odets' Golden Boy (1939).

-His theater career was interrupted when, during World War II, Taradash served in the U.S. Army and eventually underwent training in the Signal Corps Officer Candidate program.
-He was assigned to the Signal Corps Photo Center and worked as a writer and producer of training films.
+His theater career was interrupted when, during World War II, Taradash served in the U.S. Army.
+He eventually underwent training in the Signal Corps Officer Candidate program.
+He was assigned to the Signal Corps Photo Center, where he worked as a writer and producer on training films.